msftsean/the-yes-dear-agent/README.md

 ## 🙏 Acknowledgments

+### Special Thanks

+**🐙 Lonely Octopus** - For creating an amazing AI agent bootcamp that made this project possible.

+**Special recognition to Tina** - For delivering inspiration and guidance to so many aspiring AI developers.
+Your mentorship and vision have empowered countless learners to build production-ready AI applications.

+### Technology

 - Built with [Streamlit](https://streamlit.io/) for the beautiful web interface
-- Powered by [OpenAI](https://openai.com/) for intelligent task generation
+- Powered by [OpenAI](https://openai.com/) for intelligent AI capabilities
-- Inspired by the need for better project planning and task management
+- Inspired by the need for better project planning and conversational AI assistants

 ## � Version History